 This one likes average soil that drains well.
 It appreciates full sun but will tolerate some shade, and it is drought-tolerant once established.

-Fragrant Sumac (R. aromatica) may be grown in Zones 3-9.
-It’s a smaller shrub, maxing out at 2-6 feet tall and 6-10 feet wide.
+Fragrant Sumac (R. aromatica) may be grown in Zones 3 to 9.
+It’s a smaller shrub, maxing out at two to six feet tall and six to 10 feet wide.

-Native to the southwestern United States and northern Mexico, turpentine bush likes it hot, and rewards with numerous tiny yellow flowers in late summer and fall.
+Native to the southwestern United States and northern Mexico, turpentine bush (Ericameria laricifolia) likes it hot, and rewards with numerous tiny yellow flowers in late summer and fall.

-Its name comes from the fact that its foliage is covered with a resin that, when touched, smells like turpentine.
+Its common name comes from the fact that the foliage is covered with a resin that, when touched, smells like turpentine.
 Its other common name is narrowleaf goldenbush.

 This evergreen plant grows best in Zones 7 to 10, and thrives in poor, dry soils that are low in organic material.
 It’s tolerant of sandy soils and those containing limestone.
-This long-lived plant is drought tolerant and doesn’t need fertilizer.

 A number of viburnum species display brilliant fall color, and it’s too hard for us to pick just one!

-This type grows best in Zones 3-9.
-It can reach heights of 12-15 feet with a spread of 8-10 feet at maturity.
+This type grows best in Zones 3 to 9, and can reach heights of 12 to 15 feet and widths of eight to 10 feet at maturity.

 ‘Forest Rouge’ blackhaw plants (Viburnum prunifolium ‘McKRouge’) are available from Nature Hills Nursery.

-‘Winterthur’ smooth witherod (V. nudum ‘Winterthur’) is another gorgeous option.
-It produces showy, fragrant white flowers in the spring, and its leaves turn deep red in the fall.
+V. nudum ‘Winterthur’ aka smooth witherod is another gorgeous option.
+It produces showy, fragrant white flowers in the spring, and the foliage turns deep red in the fall.

-Winterthur appreciates full sun to light shade and wet to moderately dry soils.
-It can be grown in Zones 5-9 and will reach a height of about 6 feet tall at maturity, with a spread of 5-12 feet.
+‘Winterthur’ appreciates full sun to light shade and wet to moderately dry soils.
+It can be grown in Zones 5 to 9 and will reach a mature height of about six feet tall with a spread of five to 12 feet.

 Korean spice (V. carlesii) is another enticing option.
 This low-maintenance plant likes a moderate amount of water and prefers full sun to partial shade.
 The foliage turns various shades of red in autumn.

-It will grow happily in Zones 4-7, maxing out at about 4-6 feet in height and width.
+It will grow happily in Zones 4 to 7, maxing out at about four to six feet in height and width.

-Finally, consider arrowwoodhead (V. dentatum), another viburnum to look for if you’re after cool-weather color.
+Finally, consider arrowwood (V. dentatum), another viburnum to look for if you’re after cool-weather color.

 Its lustrous, dark green leaves change to glossy red and reddish-purple in the fall.
 Half-inch dark blue berries ripen in early fall.

-It thrives in Zones 2-8, and you can expect it to reach 5-9 feet tall and wide.
+It thrives in Zones 2 to 8, and you can expect it to reach five to nine feet tall and wide at maturity.

 ‘Autumn Jazz’ arrowwood viburnum plants are available from Nature Hills Nursery.
 Choose from three- to four-feet bare roots or #5 containers.

-This one is native to the eastern United States and it flourishes in average, well-drained soil.
-It prefers moist, humusy soils, but will tolerate a wide range of soil types.
-It will do well in full sun to part shade.
+Virginia sweetspire (Itea virginica) is native to the eastern United States and it flourishes in average, well-drained soil.
+It prefers moist, humus-rich soils, but will tolerate a wide range.

-Virginia sweetspire bears fragrant, tiny white flowers borne in 3- to 6-inch-long cylindrical clusters.
+Virginia sweetspire bears fragrant, tiny white flowers borne in three- to six-inch-long cylindrical clusters.
 Its dark green oval leaves turn varying shades of gold, red, purple, and orange in autumn.

-Common witch hazel puts on a dazzling autumn show when it bursts with fragrant yellow flowers featuring strap-like, crumpled petals that are similar to those of Chinese fringe flower.
+Common witch hazel, Hamamelis virginiana, puts on a dazzling autumn show with fragrant yellow flowers featuring strap-like, crumpled petals that are similar to those of Chinese fringe flower.

 This plant is hardy in Zones 3 to 8 and can grow to be 15 to 30 feet tall and wide, but many gardeners like to keep it pruned to a smaller shrub size.